 According to WebMD.com, the impact of a car accident on your sight could be considerably reduced if you wear seat belts.
 In a study of 47 car accidents where airbags were deployed, 14 of the people who did not wear seat belts lost their vision, while none of the people wearing seat belts went blind.
 It is easy to see how a faulty seat belt or an improperly maintained vehicle puts the odds against you.

 In an instance such as this, there are several factors at work that could determine negligence and fault.
 Were the seat belts you were wearing faulty?
 Was the driver operating the vehicle in a dangerous manner?
 If you are in an auto accident that claims your vision, then you need to understand your rights and you need to hire a professional to protect those rights.Protect Yourself With Professional Representation

 If you feel that your partial or complete loss of vision has been the result of someone else’s negligence or wrongdoing, then do not hesitate to call an attorney immediately.
 Your life will change permanently in a situation like this and you need someone who can protect your future by getting you the compensation you deserve.
 The longer you wait to call a lawyer, the more difficult it will be to secure your future.

 No one wants to think about the possibility of losing their sight, but it is something that could happen at any time.
 If you find yourself the victim of someone else’s negligence, then contact a personal injury lawyer right away and make sure that your interests are protected.
-Steven M. Sweat, APC has been representing people throughout California including San Diego, Los Angeles, Orange County and the Inland Empire who have suffered eye injury due to negligence or wrongdoing of another for twenty years.
+Steven M. Sweat, Personal Injury Lawyers, APC has been representing people throughout California including San Diego, Los Angeles, Orange County and the Inland Empire who have suffered eye injury due to negligence or wrongdoing of another for twenty years.
 Call us today for a free consultation: Toll Free statewide in CA: 866-966-5240 or in the Los Angeles area: 310-592-0445.